takumade/uncle-spufus/README.md

 1 Download the zip and extract it

-# Method 2: Clonig the repo
+# Method 2: Cloning the repo

 1. Clone the repository
         `git clone https://github.com/singularthought/uncle-spufus.git`